aryanbdps9/parallel-mcts-arena-rs/RESPONSIVE_FEATURES.md

 ## Usage Examples

+### Initial Layout:
+- The application automatically calculates minimum heights based on content
+- Board height is set to accommodate the full game board plus borders
+- Instructions height is set to the minimum needed for text display
+- Stats area gets the remaining space for debug information

 ### Maximizing Board View:
-1. Drag the board-instructions boundary down to ~80%
+1. Drag the board-instructions boundary down to expand board area
+2. Board cannot be reduced below the minimum size needed for gameplay
-2. Drag the instructions-stats boundary to minimize stats area
+3. Drag the instructions-stats boundary to minimize stats area

 ### Maximizing Debug Info:
 1. Drag the instructions-stats boundary up
 2. Stats area will expand to show more debug information
+3. Instructions section cannot be reduced below minimum readable height

-### Balanced Layout:
+### Adaptive Behavior:
-1. Use default 50%|20%|30% for balanced gameplay and debugging
-2. Adjust as needed based on terminal size and preferences
+- Switching between games automatically adjusts minimum heights
+- Gomoku 15x15 needs more space than Connect4 7x6
+- Window resizing respects content requirements and maintains usability

 ## Compatibility